syumai/yabass/README.md

 ### Hiding keys

-* If you don't want to add key (ex. 'users' or 'posts'), add '\_' on the top of the model name.
+* If you don't want to add keys to URL (ex. 'users' or 'posts'), add '\_' on the top of the model name.

 #### Example